Overview of Amadablam Climbing

 Day 04: Flight from KTM to Lukla and trekking to Phakding

-Today we will take a scenic flight to lukla to start your Amadablam climbing.
-With clear weather we get fantastic views of the mountains, including Everest as we enter deep gorge of the Dudh Kosi valley.
-You begin your trek from Lukla following a gentle climb up the mountainside on the left bank of the Dudh Koshi River.
+Today, we will take a scenic flight to Lukla to start your Amadablam climbing.
+We enter the deep gorge of the Dudh Kosi valley.
+With clear weather, we get fantastic views of the mountains, including Everest.
+You begin your trek from Lukla.

-Along the way you will have a view of Mt Nupla (5885m) Kusum Kangaru (6367m) and Mount Kwongde Range.
-We then take an easy walk for about two hours to Phakding village.
+You will be following a gentle climb up the mountainside on the left bank of the Dudh Koshi River.
+You will also view Mt Nupla (5885m), Kusum Kangaru (6367m), and Mount Kwongde Range.
+We then take a leisurely walk for about two hours to Phakding village.

 05